Juanpe/SkeletonView/README.md

 }
 ```

+> 📣 **IMPORTANT!**
+>
-⚠️ **IMPORTANT!** You shouldn't call this method.
-From *version 1.8.1* you don't need to call this method, the library does automatically.
-So, you can use this method *ONLY* in the cases when you need to update the layout of the skeleton manually.
+> You shouldn't call this method.
+From **version 1.8.1** you don't need to call this method, the library does automatically.
+So, you can use this method **ONLY** in the cases when you need to update the layout of the skeleton manually.

 **Update skeleton**